Ale-Cas/optitrader/README.md

 ## Similar projects
-Optifolio is built by keeping in mind the availability of other great open-source repositories, such as:
+optitrader is built by keeping in mind the availability of other great open-source repositories, such as:

 - [Riskfolio-Lib](https://github.com/dcajasn/Riskfolio-Lib)
 - [PyPortfolioOpt](https://github.com/robertmartin8/PyPortfolioOpt)